XxPro1445GamerxX/Notifications/ReadMe.md

 This is what you will encounter when running this code

-Enter the title: (Title)
+Enter the title: (Title) Hi

-Enter the main message: (Body)
+Enter the main message: (Body) Hello this is the code

-Do you want to have this event take place today or tmmr?: (you can choose today or tmmr)
+Do you want to have this event take place today or tmmr?: (you can choose today or tmmr) today

-Enter the time and the time of day exp.(09:45pm): (The time you want this code to be activated by)
+Enter the time and the time of day exp.(09:45pm): (The time you want this code to be activated by) 3:45pm

-15:35 (The time the code will be activited, and yes it switches to military time)
+15:45 (The time the code will be activited, and yes it switches to military time)

 Requirements: